douglasjunior/react-native-keyboard-manager/README.md

 ## Known issues

-- If your project is managed by Expo, you will need to eject.
+- If your project is managed by Expo, you will need to eject: https://github.com/douglasjunior/react-native-keyboard-manager/issues/100
 - Problem with "@react-navigation/native-stack" and "IQKeyboardManager" on iOS: https://github.com/douglasjunior/react-native-keyboard-manager/issues/89
 - Pod install failed on M1 machines: https://github.com/douglasjunior/react-native-keyboard-manager/issues/104